White-browed nuthatch

 The white-browed nuthatch is endemic to Nat Ma Taung, also known as Mount Victoria, in the southern Chin Hills of Myanmar.
 It inhabits old oak groves at high elevations, generally above 2600 m.
-The numbers of the species are poorly known but are estimated at a few thousand individuals.
-They are threatened by habitat destruction by fire and human pressure.
+The population poorly known but is estimated to be a few thousand individuals.
+It threatened by habitat destruction by fire and human pressure.
 For these reasons, the International Union for the Conservation of Nature considers the bird to be an "endangered species."